cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

    configuration.

-.. _Sequential Trigger Spawning:
+.. _Sequential Xtriggers:

-Sequential Trigger Spawning
+Sequential Xtriggers
 ---------------------------

-Parent-less tasks (having no graph dependencies on other tasks) naturally spawn out to the runahead limit.
-The consequence for workflows with large runahead limits and/or task count may not only be UI clutter but also needless trigger checking.
-An example of this would be ``wall_clock``, where there's clearly no point in checking the future if the present trigger is unsatisfied.
+Parent-less tasks (which don't depend on other tasks upstream in the graph) naturally spawn out to the runahead limit.
+This may cause UI clutter, and unnecessary (or even pointless?) xtrigger checking if the xtriggers would only be satisfied in order.

-Sequential trigger spawning is a way of altering the default spawning behavior of these parent-less tasks.
-This is achieved by setting any number of triggers as sequential so that associated tasks only spawn their next (cycle point) instance on satisfaction of these triggers.
+You can use *sequential* xtriggers to avoid this problem: the next instance of a task (i.e., at the next cycle point) that depends on a sequential xtrigger will not be spawned until the previous xtrigger is satisfied.
+The ``wall_clock`` xtrigger is sequential by default.

-A trigger can be set as sequential in any/all of the following ways.
+A trigger can be set as sequential in any or all of the following ways.

 By setting the workflow wide ``sequential xtriggers`` (defaults to ``False``) and/or keyword argument ``sequential`` to ``True``/``False`` in